How To Use Landing Pages As Part Of Your Digital Marketing Strategy

 By segmenting your potential website customers into their interest areas, you can ensure the first thing they see when they land on your website is highly relevant information which gives you the best chance of turning them into a customer.

 Let’s consider a plumber in Melbourne.
 They are running an AdWords campaign targeting emergency plumbing Melbourne.
 By creating a simple and attractive landing page for the campaign, they could drastically increase calls for this service.
-The landing page would include a simple call to action the pushes the visitor to call them, as well as highly targeted and concise emergency plumbing information.
+An optimized landing page would include a simple call to action the pushes the visitor to call them, as well as highly targeted and concise emergency plumbing information.
 This, when ran well, could push the conversion rate well above 10%.

 Lead capture and landing pages